purvaten/Heap-Manager/README.md

 ## Implementation Details

 >> #### Initially
-	– Large chunk of memory is allocated using malloc()
+>> – Large chunk of memory is allocated using malloc()
-		(K&R uses sbrk() and brk().
+>> – (K&R uses sbrk() and brk().
 I am not using OS calls because I am not familiar with them)
-	– Pointers are kept at beginning and end of this memory chunk.
+>> – Pointers are kept at beginning and end of this memory chunk.
 (HeapStart and HeapEnd)
-		They are used only to validate that memory allocated lies between those 2 ends
+>> – They are used only to validate that memory allocated lies between those 2 ends
-	– Free list array bin pointers set to NULL (using static allocation)
+>> – Free list array bin pointers set to NULL (using static allocation)

 >> #### When my_malloc() is called
-	– Jumps to index in free list to check for availibility of chunk of that size
+>> –Jumps to index in free list to check for availibility of chunk of that size
-	– If not found, goes to next index (and this continues) until block of exact or greater size is found
+>> –If not found, goes to next index (and this continues) until block of exact or greater size is found
-	– If last bin is reached scans entire bin and if required size is still not available requests more memory
+>> – If last bin is reached scans entire bin and if required size is still not available requests more memory
-	– Splits the chunk only if size obtained after splitting is greater than or equal to minimum size allowed for a block
+>> – Splits the chunk only if size obtained after splitting is greater than or equal to minimum size allowed for a block
-	– Remove split chunk from old location and place in new array index depending on size of the split chunk
+>> – Remove split chunk from old location and place in new array index depending on size of the split chunk
-	– Check if chunks at previous and next memory locations are free
+>> – Check if chunks at previous and next memory locations are free
-	– If so, remove them from their location, coalesce with current chunks and place in new location in free array
+>> – If so, remove them from their location, coalesce with current chunks and place in new location in free array
-	– Always insert at beginning of link structure for particular bin in array (constant time)
+>> – Always insert at beginning of link structure for particular bin in array (constant time)
-	– Return pointer to the other part of split chunk to user and set its status as "being used"
+>> – Return pointer to the other part of split chunk to user and set its status as "being used"

 >> #### When my_free() is called
-	– Status of the chunk is changed to "free"
+>> – Status of the chunk is changed to "free"
-	– Chunk is placed in appropriate bin in free list array
+>> – Chunk is placed in appropriate bin in free list array
-	– Check if chunks at previous and next memory locations are free
+>> – Check if chunks at previous and next memory locations are free
-	– If so, remove them from their location and coalesce with current chunks and place in new location in free array
+>> – If so, remove them from their location and coalesce with current chunks and place in new location in free array

 .................................................................................................................................